AWS EC2 with Amazon RDS and S3AWS EC2 with Amazon RDS and S3

 You can now access your Kestra instance and create, edit and run Flows.

-Step 4: Use AWS RDS Postgres as a database backend
+Step 4: Use AWS RDS PostgreSQL as a database backend

-This first installation relies on a Postgres database running alongside the Kestra server on the EC2 instance (see the postgres service running thanks to the docker-compose).
+This first installation relies on a PostgreSQL database running alongside the Kestra server on the EC2 instance (see the PostgreSQL service running thanks to the docker-compose).

-For a simple proof of concept (PoC), you can keep the Postgres database running in Docker.
+For a simple proof of concept (PoC), you can keep the PostgreSQL database running in Docker.

 However, for a production-grade installation, we recommend a managed database service such as AWS RDS.